dtao/PhilosopherDeveloper/source/posts/brushing-up-on-cs-part-1-algorithmic-complexity.markdown

 11. Bob-Jill
 12. Bob-Alice

 Whoa!
 We just went from two introductions to twelve!
 Clearly this method of greeting people would not be sustainable if the number of people grew much larger.
-(And yet, the Owambo people in Namibia greet one another in precisly this way--and to be honest, I quite like it.
+(And yet, the Owambo people in Namibia greet one another in precisly this way---and to be honest, I quite like it.
 But that is a *completely* different topic.)

 So, clearly this situation is different from the case of Gym A from my earlier example.
 Whereas with Gym A, the cost of membership grew *linearly* (in a straight line) over time, the number of greetings above basically explodes out of control if you add many more people to the setting.
-This is an example of an *O(n<sup>2</sup>)* algorithm--one in which the performance cost of the procedure in question grows *exponentially* with input size.
+This is an example of an *O(n<sup>2</sup>)* algorithm---one in which the performance cost of the procedure in question grows *exponentially* with input size.

 It probably isn't the best example I could have given, as it's not 100% obvious that the exponent should be 2 (4 squared is 16, not 12).
 If you want an explanation, I'll provide it in a footnote[^complexity-explanation].